je-ss-y/Insta-memories/README.md

 ## Author Name
 * Jessica Nkubito
 * Github : je-ss-y
-User story
+### User story
-a user should be able to view pictures on my gallery Click on a single photo to expand it and also view the details of the photo.
-The photo details will appear on a modal within the same route as the main page. a user can Search for different categories of photos.
+* a user should be able to his posts and posts of other users
+* Click on a single photo to expand it and also view the details of the photo.
+The photo details will    appear on a modal within the same route as the main page.
+* a user can Search for another user
+* a user can like and comment on a post
 Technologies used
 html
 css\bootstrap